 We have had the responsibility of publishing the Apostolic Way for eleven years.
 A man can be expected to make mistakes over that period of years with so many conflicting views and during a period of so many changes, hardships, and difficulties to be dealt with.
-We have repeatedly asked and do now ask, that all who have disagreed with us, our management, our poli-
+We have repeatedly asked and do now ask, that all who have disagreed with us, our management, our policies, our acts, or utterances, to forgive us of any wrong they feel we have done.
+There is not a man in the church or out that we hold a grudge against.
+Our great desire is to help, not hinder, truth.
+We had much rather commend than condemn We had rather talk about a man's good points than his mistakes.